eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 Homework **due date will be Thursday 23h59 CET** every following week (9 days) to allow for Q&A during the following in-class exercise session.

 Homework assignments can be carried-out by groups of 2.
-However, **_note that every student has to hand in a version of the homework_**.
+However, **_note that every student has to hand in a personal version of the homework_**.

 > ➡ Check out the [Homework](/homework) page for an overview on expected hand-in and deadlines.